• Skip to primary navigation

 The Health Risks of Too Much Salt

 Too much sodium chloride (salt) can have its down side for sure.
 There are studies that show how salt can raise you blood pressure causing a multitude of issues.
-There also studies that connect high sodium levels with stomach cancer.
+There also studies that connect high sodium levels with stomach cancer and cardiovascular disease, heart attack and other health conditions.

 Now before you take salt out of your diet completely we must understand how we get high sodium levels.